spessasus/spessasynth_core/docs/spessa-synth-processor/event-types.md

 This event is triggered when the loaded sound bank was invalid.

-- `error`: `Error` - The error message from the parser, a JavaScript error object.
+The data is the error message from the parser, a JavaScript error object.

 ### `synthDisplay`